EmperorDan/Networking/Network types and standards.md

 # Network types, and standards.

+# Terms relating to Networking

+### Services and network applications
+FTP
+File transfer protocol is an internet protocol that is used to transfer files.
+The files are transmitted via TCP/IP between computers on the internet.

+HTTP
+Hypertext Transfer Protocol is when

+SMTP

+POP3

+SSL

+### Networking devices
+Hubs

+Routers

+Switches

+Multiplayer switch

+Firewall

+HIDS

+Repeaters

+Bridges

+Wireless devices

+Access point (wireless/wired)

+Content filter

+Load balancer

+Modem

+Packet shaper

+VPN concentrator

+### Server types
+Web

+File

+Database

+Combination

+Virtulisation

+Terminal services server

 # Network types
-## Peer-based:
+### Peer-based:
 Peer-based, or Peer-to-peer (P2P) is when multiple devices share resources without the use of an external server.

-relate each type to aspects like purpose, benefits, resource implications, communications, working practice, commercial opportunity, information sharing, collaboration
+P2P is most commonly associated with piracy, and its clear why.
+P2P networks are made up of many users (ideally) that, while on the server, act as file servers.
+The things you need to connect to a P2P server is an internet connection, and P2P software.

-## client-server:
+### client-server:
 This is the use of a central server that communicates, and shares data with multiple computers on the network.

 relate each type to aspects like purpose,